Controlling Problem Pimples

 Zits.
 Pimples.
 Spots.
 Whatever you call it, acne can cause discomfort and embarrassment.
 This skin condition affects most people at some point during their lives.
 About 4 out of every 5 people experience acne outbreaks between the ages of 11 and 30.

 Acne starts in the skin’s oil glands.
 The hair on our bodies comes out through canals from these glands called follicles.
-Oil glands make oils that emerge to the skin’s surface through the follicles’ openings, or pores, along with the hairs.
+Oil glands make oils that emerge to the skin’s surface through the follicles’ openings, pores, and hairs.

 Sometimes hair, oil, and dead skin cells come together to plug a follicle.
 The plugged pore provides the right conditions for bacteria that normally live on the skin to thrive.
-When the body’sattacks the bacteria, pain and swelling can result.
+However, when the body’sattacks the bacteria, pain and swelling can result.
 That’s how a pimple forms.

 But people of all ages can get acne.
 For most, acne goes away by the time they reach their 30s.
 However, some people in their 30s, 40s, and 50s still get acne.
 Although acne is usually not a serious health threat, it can be upsetting, and severe acne can lead to permanent scarring.

 People with severe acne should discuss prescription drug options with a doctor, he adds.
-These include antibiotics to kill bacteria or drugs called retinoids, which can be given as a topical to apply to the skin or as an oral medication.
+These include antibiotics to kill bacteria or drugs called retinoids, which can be topical for skin or oral medication.